apache/apisix/docs/en/latest/how-to-build.md

   cd apisix-${APISIX_VERSION}
   # Create dependencies
   make deps
-  # Install apisix command (developer do not need to follow this step)
-  make install
   ```

   **Note**: If you fail to install dependency packages using `make deps` and get an error message like `Could not find header file for LDAP/PCRE/openssl`, you can use this general method to solve problems.